 This year is an election year in Indonesia.
 Both legislative and presidential elections are scheduled, and concerns have been voiced about the political impact of nationalism and populism in the elections.
 There is a general hope that the outcome of the July presidential elections will be crucial in cementing democratic reforms.
 A major challenge for the country’s new regime will be how to rapidly increase its middle class, and to increase the size of its consumer market.

 Indonesia’s ore and concentrate exports have come to a complete halt, after both a ban on ore shipments and an export tax were imposed a couple of weeks ago.
 I understand the government’s political and economic objectives of forcing local producers and exporters to process ore domestically to boost industrial development.
 I can also understand the government’s frustration that mining companies haven’t established processing facilities in the country at all, or at a fast enough rate.
 This ban on exports plays well to many of the country’s population, especially in an election year, but my conclusion is that this ban will not last for long.

 In conclusion, global investors should put Indonesia on their radar screens and find a way to participate in the future growth of the world’s fourth most populous country.

 Author: Jeffrey Friedland

 Jeffrey Friedland is the author of “All Roads Lead to China: An Investor Road Map to the World’s Fastest Growing Economy,” which is available in print and Kindle editions at Amazon and other booksellers.

-He is the CEO of Friedland Global Capital., a firm that assists companies in emerging and frontier markets in achieving their corporate finance objectives, and accessing global equity capital.
+He is the CEO of Friedland Global Capital, a firm that assists companies in emerging and frontier markets in achieving their corporate finance objectives, and accessing global equity capital.